2001 Audi RS4 (B5) review: Retro Road Test

 Audi RS4 RRT

 There were two versions of the V6 engine.
 The earlier 2000 one was coded ASJ, and was Euro 2 emissions-compliant.
-Later 2000-2001 engines met the EU3 standard, and were coded AZR.
+Later 2000-2001 engines met the EU3 exhaust emissions standard, and were coded AZR.

-At 390 litres with the seats up, the RS4 Avant’s boot is 90 litres smaller than today’s Audi A4 saloon.
+Also, at 390 litres with the seats up, the RS4 Avant’s boot is 90 litres smaller than the outgoing Audi A4 saloon.

 ALSO READ: